 Snorkeling Trip by Car

 The national park does not have any official guides or operators for snorkeling tours or equipment rentals, but there are several companies offering snorkeling tours and gear for those wanting to snorkel at Silfra.
-Those that offer tours that meet on site at the park include Dive, Extreme Iceland, and Iceland Adventure Tours.
+There are a number of tours for snorkeling that meet on site at the park.

 If you are looking for other dives elsewhere in the country we’d recommend checking out this dive company based in Iceland.
 There are other spots you can dive in Iceland other than Silfra and a local guide can help you explore lesser known sites.
 For a local dive rental shop you can also check out HAF Sport.